 We are collecting data on the health of marine habitats and fisheries to advise local communities, the Malagasy government, and regional and global scientific communities.

-We protect and manage a diverse mix of habitats including coral reefs, seagrass beds, mangroves, and terrestrial forest.
+We protect and manage coral reefs, seagrass beds, and mangroves.

 We grow and transplant coral, and implement artificial reefs in an attempt to restore heavily damaged coral reefs and the associated wealth of biodiversity.

 We create and nurture community-led initiatives to encourage sustainable fisheries management and turtle conservation.

 We educate and involve local communities in conservation and sustainability to promote effective environmental stewardship.